Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 Screening for cervical cancer has greatly reduced the rates of cervical cancer.
 Cervical cancer screening usually consists of a Pap test (also called a Pap smear or cervical cytology) and, in some women, a test for human papillomavirus (HPV), a virus that can cause cervical cancer.
-Women who are found to have abnormal cells that are precursors to cancer (called a precancerous lesion) of the cervix need further follow-up or treatment.
+Women who are found to have abnormal cells that are precursors to cancer (called a precancerous lesion or cervical dysplasia) of the cervix need further follow-up or treatment.
 Cervical abnormalities may be referred to as cervical dysplasia, cervical intraepithelial neoplasia (CIN), or adenocarcinoma in situ (AIS).

 The canal of the cervix is lined with glandular cells.
 A precancerous lesion affecting these cells is called AIS.
 Precancerous lesions are diagnosed using a cervical biopsy or endocervical curettage (ECC), usually during a colposcopy procedure, which is described elsewhere.
-(See "Patient information: Colposcopy (Beyond the Basics)".)
+(See "Patient education: Colposcopy (Beyond the Basics)".)

 MANAGEMENT OF LOW-GRADE CIN

 Low-grade squamous lesions (cervical intraepithelial neoplasia [CIN] 1) usually resolve, but must be followed to make sure that they do not progress to high-grade lesions or cancer.
-CIN 1 is managed based upon the Pap test and human papillomavirus (HPV)test findings that preceded them:
+CIN 1 is managed based upon the Pap test and human papillomavirus (HPV) test findings that preceded them:

 For women ages 25 and older, follow-up should be with a Pap test and HPV test in one year.
 If CIN 1 persists for two years, either continued follow-up or treatment is acceptable.

 For women ages 21 to 24, follow-up should be with only a Pap test in one year.
-HPV testing is not usually part of cervical cancer screening for young women, because HPV infection usually resolves in these women and their risk of high-grade lesions or cervical cancer is low.
+HPV testing is not usually part of cervical cancer screening for young women because HPV infection usually resolves in these women and their risk of high-grade lesions or cervical cancer is low.